snobrrdr/NiceUSB/README.md

-# badusb
+# NiceUSB
-BadUSB scripts for macos (NON-DESTRUCTIVE)
+NICE scripts for BadUSB functions on MacOS (NON-DESTRUCTIVE)